wleddy/bikematch/README.md

 * From the terminal run `. setup_env`
   This will create the instance directory:
     * The 'instance' directory is where you'll keep your private info such as the encryption key and email account info.
 The database files are usually stored here too.
+You can use the file `default_site_settings.py` as a template.
+Copy or move it to the instance directory as `site_settings.py` and make changes as needed.

     * setup_env will also try to create virtualenv directory 'env' and pip the requirements into it.